prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

    We are going to use public key aws_key.pub inside the terraform file to provision/start the ec2 instance.

-4.3 Use public key to start EC2 instance
+### 4.3 Use public key to start EC2 instance
 Alright,  now we have the public key and the private key with us, let us create our terraform configuration file using the public key .i.e. aws_key.pub

- Here is the main.tf -
+Here is complete the main.tf -

          provider "aws" {
             region     = "us-east-2"